-Beginning with fiscal 2013 percentages have been adjusted retroactively to exclude associate directors, employees commissioned for specific purposes, employees on temporary assignment from other companies, and other non-full-time personnel to present percentages of only full-time employees.
+exclude associate directors, employees commissioned for specific purposes, employees on temporary assignment from other companies, and other non-full-time personnel to present percentages of only full-time employees.

-1 Figures are for the Nippon Paper Group's consolidated companies in Japan.
+- 1 Figures are for the Nippon Paper Group's consolidated companies in Japan.
+2 Includes all managers of sections and higher level organizational units as of - December 31.